PS662/LIbrary-Management-System/README.md

 # LIbraryManagementSystem
-A library management system webapp with JSP on LAMP
+A library management system webapp with JSP on LAMP / WAMP

 contact.jsp not defined